Einführung in Funktionsaufrufe

 NONE Das Modell darf keine Funktionsaufrufe vorhersagen.
 Dieses Verhalten entspricht einer Modellanfrage ohne zugehörige Funktionsdeklarationen.

-Im folgenden Beispiel werden nur get_weather-Funktionsaufrufe vorhergesagt.
+Im folgenden Beispiel wird das Modell gezwungen, nur get_weather-Funktionsaufrufe vorherzusagen.

 Python